DETAILED ACTION

 Drawings

 The drawings are objected to under 37 CFR 1.83(a).
 The drawings must show every feature of the invention specified in the claims.
-Therefore, the “separate printed circuit board electrically connected to the exposed portion of some of the fingers” must be shown or the feature(s) canceled from the claim(s).
+Therefore, the limitation “connected to the exposed portion of some [emphasis added] of the plurality of fingers” of new claim 10 (component 200 has been identified as the separate printed circuit board) must be shown or the feature(s) canceled from the claim(s).
 No new matter should be entered.
-The separate printed circuit board referenced with number 200 does not touch the exposed portions of the fingers in for example figures 2 & 3.

 Corrected drawing sheets in compliance with 37 CFR 1.121(d) are required in reply to the Office action to avoid abandonment of the application.
 Any amended replacement drawing sheet should include all of the figures appearing on the immediate prior version of the sheet, even if only one figure is being amended.
 The figure or figure number of an amended drawing should not be labeled as “amended.”
 If a drawing figure is to be canceled, the appropriate figure must be removed from the replacement sheet, and where necessary, the remaining figures must be renumbered and appropriate changes made to the brief description of the several views of the drawings for consistency.
 Additional replacement sheets may be necessary to show the renumbering of the remaining figures.
 Each drawing sheet submitted after the filing date of an application must be labeled in the top margin as either “Replacement Sheet” or “New Sheet” pursuant to 37 CFR 1.121(d).
 If the changes are not accepted by the examiner, the applicant will be notified and informed of any required corrective action in the next Office action.
 The objection to the drawings will not be held in abeyance.